guttenbase/guttenbase/src/site/secrets.md

 You will have to provide a password for encryption.

-And then later on read you can decrypt the file in your application at runtime, like this:
+And then later on you decrypt the file in your application at runtime, like this:

 ```java
 final var stream = new FileInputStream(new File("./encrypted.properties"));